node-js-libs/node.io/docs/api.md

 _Default: passes through input to the next stage of processing_

-Takes some input to use or transform.
+Takes some input to use or transform

     run: function(line) {
         this.emit(line.length);